boeckmann/asm6502/README.md

 # ASM6502
-ASM6502 is a tiny 2-pass assembler for the MOS Technology 6502 microprocessor used in many home computers of the 8-bit era.
+ASM6502 is a small 2-pass assembler for the MOS Technology 6502 microprocessor used in many home computers of the 8-bit era.
 It consists of under 2k lines of C code and can be built with compilers conformant to the C89 standard.

-The assembler currently outputs plain binary files.
-It implements a few features worth mentioning like local labels, the ability to produce listing files and the optimization of opcodes.
-In its current state it is a useful assembler confirmed to produce correct code for all supported instruction and addressing mode combinations.
+ASM6502 implements some advanced features, like local labels, the ability to produce listing files, and the optimization of opcodes.
+In its current state, it is a usable assembler confirmed to generate the correct code for all supported instructions and addressing mode combinations.
+Due to the small size, two features are currently missing, namely conditional assembly and macros.
+The former may be implemented in the future, but the latter probably not.

-But the small size also comes with some compromises: macros and conditional assembly are not supported.
-This may be implemented in the future.
+The assembler outputs plain binary files.

 ## Example
 The following example implements a hello world program for the Commodore C64.